Passive Voice in Journalism: How to Wield It Responsibly

 How Can Passive Voice Be Problematic?

 Passive voice can be an issue stylistically.
 It can add extra or unnecessary words to a sentence and obscure meaning.
-It often comes off as vague, stiff, or formal.
-It also can hide an individual’s actions.
+Passive language can also come off as vague, stiff, or formal and can hide an individual’s actions.

 - The window was broken after a ball went through it.